 Patients can experience random, shooting, discomforts or pain after surgery.
 This is normal and typically improves within several weeks to months.
 Some men will notice changes in their chest and nipple sensation after surgery.
 Some men are more sensitive, while others are less sensitive.
 These sensations tend to even out over time and return to normal, but in a few cases can be permanent.

 In the vast majority of cases, your chest can be reshaped in one surgery.
 However, in some patients, healing can be unpredictable resulting in significant differences in breast/chest shape, symmetry, or nipple position.
 In some cases, a second smaller “touch up” surgery is required to give you the best result possible.

 All of our gynecomastia patients receive detailed post-operative and home care instructions.
 In these instructions, you will find diet, driving, activity, work, and smoking/alcohol restrictions.

 You will also find helpful information about caring for your surgical site and taking medications.
 It’s okay to shower (not bathe) 48 hours after your procedure.
-Don’t remove your post-surgical garment if it gets wet, simply pat it dry and leave it on until your follow-up appointment.
 You can remove your compression shirt or compression garment in the shower, but it’s important to put it back on when you’re done.
 It helps reduce bruising and swelling to ensure a great result.

 Most patients don’t need much downtime after gynecomastia surgery.
 You’ll likely be able to return to work after two weeks, light activity after four weeks, and strenuous workouts and lifting after six weeks.
 Keep in mind that your timeline will depend on the extent of your surgery.